Delta Farmlands Program

 - Most field crops are suitable, including but not limited to wheat and other cereal grains, garbanzo beans, tomatoes, potatoes, sunflower, safflower, corn, rice, or fallow fields

 - If multiple fields (in close proximity) are available for flooding, it is beneficial to stagger the flood-up by 1-2 weeks; if only one field is available, consider splitting it into two or more sections with cross-field berms and flooding each section 1-2 weeks apart

-Shorebirds are in steep decline, and if they don’t have a place to stop and rest during migration this year, population levels may drop even further.
-Other waterbirds that overwinter in the Delta are also likely to suffer, including the iconic sandhill crane.
+Shorebirds in particular are in steep decline and if they don’t have a place to rest and refuel during migration, their populations will drop even further.
+Other important waterbirds that migrate through and overwinter in the Delta are also likely to suffer, including the iconic sandhill crane.